Get expert help dealing with a breakup. Click here to chat online to someone right now.

 Start doing yoga or tai chi, or a similar practice that incorporates mind, body, and spirit.
 By focusing all your energy on the present moment, in your body and breath, all your concentration is taken up with your own well-being.
 Not how badly that other person hurt you.

 If, after a couple of months, you find that you’re still suffering quite badly because of all of this, consider seeking alternative professional help.
 A relationship counselor may be able to snap you out of the pain you’re experiencing so you can move on in a healthy fashion.
-We recommend the online service from Relationship Hero – click here to connect with a counselor or arrange a day and time for a session.

 When will you start to feel better?